mobile-operator/MobileOperatorXcodeCloudSetup/README.md

 # Xcode Cloud CI/CD with Mobile Operator Integration

-This repository serves as an example implementation of CI/CD using Xcode Cloud to automatically build and upload your iOS app to your Mobile Operator's account.
+This repository demonstrates how to implement CI/CD using Xcode Cloud to automatically build and upload your iOS app to your Mobile Operator account.

+## Overview

-The setup uses Xcode Cloud's post-build script functionality to automatically upload your app build to Mobile Operator's servers after a successful build.
-This is particularly useful for teams that need to distribute their app through Mobile Operator's platform.
+The integration leverages Xcode Cloud's post-build script functionality to automatically upload your app build to Mobile Operator's servers after a successful build.
+This solution is ideal for teams requiring automated distribution through the Mobile Operator platform.

 ## API Key Setup

-To use this integration, you'll need to obtain an API key from Mobile Operator:
+To enable this integration, you'll need to obtain your company's API key from Mobile Operator:

 1. Visit [mobileoperator.org](https://mobileoperator.org)
 2. Log in or create an account
-3. Navigate to your company
+3. Navigate to your company settings
-4. Grab your company api key.
+4. Retrieve your company API key

-Keep your API key secure and never commit it directly to your repository.
-Consider using environment variables or a secure secret management system.

 ## How It Works